Surely nothing can be more exciting than the run down to the festive Christmas Holiday. Enjoy my articles on this wonderful time of year.

 4. Reading Christmas Books Together

 A sweet activity is to snuggle up and read Christmas-themed books together.
 You don't need to buy any books since you can always borrow some from the library that they will enjoy looking at during this time of year.
-Pop a note in to schedule some quality time together for reading.
+Pop a note in the book(s) to schedule some quality time together for reading.

 5. Hair Accessories